Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Numerical results

 \subsubsection{Hysteresis}

 The middle and right panels in fig.\ref{fig:type1 phase diagram and hysteresis modes 1 and 5} refer to 'vertical' and 'horizontal' variations of excitation frequencies in a forward (solid lines) and backward (dashed lines) fashion.
 One can clearly see that the numerical integration of the averaged two-modes model \eqref{eq:averaged two nonlinear parametric Ah}-\eqref{eq:averaged two nonlinear parametric Phi_n} reproduces the qualitative behaviors outlined in the previous section and depicted in fig.\ref{fig:type1 phase diagram and hysteresis}.
-Specifically, one can observe that the steady state reached by modes $h=1$ and $n=5$ triggered by 'vertical' excitation are hysteretic.
-The hysteresis occurs when a 'vertical' excitation with large enough frequency ($\omega_\mathrm{rf2}>2\omega_n$) crosses back and forth the boundary between the green and the red region, thus entering or exiting the coexistence region (brown), where the actual steady-state is selected according to the past history.
-Moreover, the steady state corresponding to 'horizontal' excitation is also hysteretic.
-Here the hysteresis occurs due to the coexistence between $c_{++}$ and $u_n$ modes for small enough $\omega_\mathrm{rf1}$.
+Specifically, the steady-state behavior of modes $h=1$ and $n=5$ triggered by 'vertical' excitation is hysteretic.
+The hysteresis is due to the different sequence of steady states, $u_h\rightarrow c \rightarrow u_n$ for forward and $u_h\rightarrow u_n \rightarrow c\rightarrow u_h$ for backward sweep, respectively.
+The different sequences are determined by the coexistence of regimes $u_h,u_n$ in the brown region combined with the reversed crossing order of dashed black $c_{++}\equiv u_n$ and dash-dotted red 'no $u_h$' lines in forward and backward sweeps (see section \ref{sec:CW excitation}).
+Moreover, the steady-state behavior corresponding to 'horizontal' excitation is also hysteretic, where hysteresis occurs due to the coexistence between $c_{++}$ and $u_n$ modes for small enough $\omega_\mathrm{rf1}$.